Natural Features of Kauhaneva-Pohjankangas National Park

 On the barren and light pine heath lives also the European Nightjar (Caprimulgus europeaus).
 Its hypnotic churring can be heard in the light summer night, but the bird itself is not often seen, due to its excellent protective colouring.
 The morning song of the Common Redstart (Phoenicurus phoenicurus) can, in the summer, begin already at midnight.

-Katikankanjoni gorge along the western side of the park was created in the last 9,000 years.
+Katikankanjoni ravine along the western side of the park was created in the last 9,000 years.
 The waters discharging from Kauhaneva mire and Kauhajärvi Lake have gouged a dense network of rivulets in the sandy soil.
 The steep slopes of the streams and the verdant spruce forests around them set the mood for this fairy-tale forest.
-The meandering stream at the bottom of the gorge continues to shape the landscape even today.
+The meandering stream at the bottom of the ravine continues to shape the landscape even today.

 Kolmentuulenlakki is a triangular sand ridge with steep sides rising 15 metres above the stream valleys around it.
 It was created as the streams eroded the soil around it.
 The level area at the top was a popular place for Midsummer night’s and other celebrations in the past.